dagainz/Correlator/docs/event-system.md

 ErrorEvent, WarningEvent, and NoticeEvent are all subclasses of Event.
 To reiterate a point above, unless there is a good reason not to, all non-audit type events should extend one of these standard event classes.

+### Usage
+### ::: Correlator.Event.core.Event
+    options:
+        show_source: false
+        show_root_heading: true

 ## Audit events

-Audit events are dispatched in response to something noteworthy happening, and have a defined data schema.
-This makes these suitable to use as audit records as they can map easily to a CSV row, or database table.
+Audit events are also dispatched from the front-end engine or one of its modules, but they differ with standard events in that they have a defined data schema.
+This makes these suitable to use as data collection points, or audit records.
+They map easily to a database table or CSV row.

-All audit events are custom event classes that extend AuditEvent.
-An identifier and a list of data fields that will be present in each event must be provided in the class defintion.

-See Correlator.sshd.SSHDLoginEvent for an example.
+### Usage
+### ::: Correlator.Event.core.AuditEvent
+    options:
+        show_source: false
+        show_root_heading: true

 ## Event handlers